To promote Oracy skills this year, look out for our two interschool competitions: Look Who's Talking and Picture This

 Speak clearly and audibly with confidence and control, and show awareness of the listener.

-Extend their vocabulary, exploring the meanings and sounds of new words.
+Extend their vocabulary, exploring the meanings and sounds of new words. | To be able to speak about matters of immediate interest

 To convey simple meanings to a range of listeners, speaking audibly, and begin to extend their ideas or accounts by providing some detail